Kong/docs.konghq.com/app/dev-portal/index.md

 Konnect provides built-in contextual analytics across the Dev Portal, offering insights for portals, APIs, and applications.
 These platform-wide metrics help administrators monitor overall usage, performance, and traffic trends.

-The Analytics section of Konnect also enables users to:

-* Create custom reports
-* Build dashboards
-* View detailed request data for a more comprehensive and flexible experience

 ![Konnect Portal Analytics](/assets/images/products/konnect/dev-portal-v3/konnect-portal-analytics.png)
 > _**Figure 1:** An example of Konnect contextual analytics for an API version_

+In addition to these high-level insights, administrators can explore the Konnect Analytics section to create custom reports, build dashboards, and view detailed request data for a more comprehensive and flexible understanding of portal activity.